shreepads/linux-onedrive-backup/README.md

 ## Backup

-1. Create a zip archive of a given folder e.g. `important-2020-03-30.zip`
+1. Create a zip archive of a given folder e.g. `important-2020-03-30.zip` and verify it

 1. Encrypt the zip file using gpg and a long and complex passphrase: